 - Sponsored Funds

 - Money received by the University from an external party to fund a sponsored project.
-Sponsored projects are governed by specific terms and conditions, and are separately budgeted and accounted for in accordance with OMB Circular A-21, University policies governing sponsored projects, and/or the terms of the sponsoring entity.
+Sponsored projects are governed by specific terms and conditions, and are separately budgeted and accounted for in accordance with OMB Uniform Guidance, University policies governing sponsored projects, and/or the terms of the sponsoring entity.
 Sponsored funds may include money received to fund grants, contracts, and cooperative agreements for research, training, and other public service activities.

 - Travel Authorization

 - Document must be prepared and approved prior to processing a cash advance request.
 The Travel Authorization encumbers funds and is referenced on the Cash Advance and subsequent Expense Reports.

 - An employee is in travel status when they are on business travel that requires an overnight stay.
 Travel begins when the employee leaves their home or office for their trip destination.

 - Certified Approver

 - For expenses on sponsored funds; reviews travel authorizations and expense reports for accuracy (including accounts being charged), appropriateness and compliance to applicable policies, procedures and Sponsor agreement.
 Takes action to approve, return, or deny travel authorizations and expense reports based on the review.

 - See Research Roles and Responsibilities website and select Certified Approver.

 - Reviews travel authorizations and expense reports related to cash advances for accuracy (including accounts being charged), appropriateness and compliance with applicable policies and procedures.
 Takes action to approve, return, or deny travel authorizations and expense reports based on the review.